 - Of course any time there is a mass killing, where, typically, a gun is used, there is a temporary burst of enthusiasm for increasing penalties for the use of guns in crimes, for making guns more difficult to get, or, for some people…removing guns from American society entirely.
 I, though, have come to a different conclusion.
 While guns are an issue, I do not think that focusing on them is going to solve the problem.
 Their use is a symptom, not a cause.
 When I was growing up, guns were quite a part of society, and yet, we had very few mass school shootings.
 Why?
-I think part of it was the fact that around 1960, there was still a respect for the lives of others…and while folks may have been annoyed by the beliefs of others, they did not consider them to be a lesser being.
+I think part of it was the fact that around 1960, there was still a respect for the lives of others…and while folks may have been annoyed by the beliefs of others, they did not consider the holders of those opinions to be a lesser being-not really human at all.
 Also, for example, when I was in elementary and high school, there were often fights between students.
 Yet, in all my years in that environment, I do not recall a single time when a weapon was pulled out in those fights.
 We all carried knives, of course, and some of them were barely legal…yet, if we were in a conflict, we never even thought about pulling those knives out.
 Again…because there was both a respect for others and, the reality that if we had done so, we would have been publicly shamed for a LONG time thereafter, and likely would have been mobbed and disarmed by the onlookers.
 Now, I realize that this is anecdotal evidence, and not really data, but it is the reality I saw around me, and knew of from other schools in the area.
 No…the weapon is not the problem in my view.
-The issue is the culture of violence, and if we can move to solve that, the issue of weapons will become less of a problem.
+The issue is the culture of violence, and if we can move to solve that, the issue of weapons will become even less of a problem.

 - Over the past 40 years or so, the level of truthfulness we require of our elected leaders has eroded away to the point that the previous administration produced somewhere in the vicinity of 30,000 lies (20,000 of those just from the Occupier of the Oval Office).
 It has been true since day one that politicians lie.
 However, until just recently, they were not so blatant about it, and when called out on it, with proof of their lies, they would walk away from that lie – either by deflecting, or claiming they were misunderstood, or, in a few cases, owning the lie, admitting they were wrong, and retracting their statements.
 Now, though, there is not even the faintest attempt to pretend the words are the truth.
-The previous administration is infamous for telling two different groups, two totally contradictory stories (which support those groups and their causes) on the same day, and then acting surprised when the news media would ask about these contradictions.
+The previous administration is infamous for telling two different groups totally contradictory stories (which support those groups and their causes) on the same day, and then acting surprised when the news media would ask about these contradictions.
 I believe that it is past time to start holding our elected officials to a higher standard.
 This includes not only NOT accepting their claims at face value, but, if they build a history of lying, voting them out in the next election.

-- Right now, and for at least the past 20 years, we have had an increasingly vile demonazation of the other political party.
+- Right now, and for at least the past 20 years, we have had an increasingly vile demonization of the other political party, mostly by the Republicants against the Democrats.
 This has to stop.
 After all, when one has spent an entire campaign claiming that one’s opponent is nothing more than a demon from Hell, intent of destroying everything you love, including your country, your life and your family, it is pretty damn difficult to sit down with them in Congress and negotiate deals where both side compromise and both gain a little of what they want, but the country as a whole benefits greatly.
 The current, Senate Minority Leader, Moscow Mitch, is a perfect example of this.
 He not only makes outrageously false claims against Democrats and their programs, but, he has, for at least the past dozen years or more, done his absolute best to roadblock ANY bills that come to the Senate with the name of a Democratic Legislator on them.
 As of the 2020 election he had a stack of around 400 bills that he had blocked…many of which had been voted for by both Democrats AND Republicants in the House.
 How can this change?
 Well, I suggest these actions.
 1) Watch what bills are coming through the Congress, and contact your House and Senate representatives to support the ones that will help America become a better place for all.
 2) Be sure to contact your elected representatives and let them know, politely but specifically, what they are doing well and what they are doing wrong.
 3) Vote in every election.
 4) Find out about the candidates being elected and seriously ask yourself – is the person in the office doing the best for us, or would one of these alternatives be better…If the answer is the latter…then vote for those candidates.
 Never just vote for the incumbent because, as one person said quite some years ago, “he might be an SOB.
 But he is OUR SOB”.

 - Be mindful.
 Be aware of how we look at the world, and the prejudices we bring to that view.
 If we find ourselves slipping into any of the characteristics of that culture of violence, then find a way to stop that.
 Walk away, instead of engaging with a negative situation.
 Speak not from pure emotion, but from intellect, fueled by emotion.
 Humans are supposed to be the most rational species on the planet.
 Having seen the behavior of so many of us over the past decade or two, I find it difficult to support that view.
 It is up to ALL of us to regain that title.